Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 in class today.
 When I got home, I stuggled on castling for like two hours before I got something that might work.

-### 2025-05-28 - Worked on more castling and restricting king movements.
+### 2025-05-29 - Worked on more castling and restricting king movements.
 I continued to work on my castling logic before I rudely discovered that the rook cannot initiate the castling.
 I deleted a lot of the unecessary code and did my best to clean things up.
 Then, I began to work on making sure the king could not move in a way that would put itself into check by modifying allowedMoves and adding a helper method.
 This all took ~2-3 hours because I was quite confused and don't really know how to play chess.

+### 2025-05-30 (includes weekend) - Fixed errors, worked on checkmate, made the board work.
+During class and at home, I worked on going through all the processing errors we had and fixing them (~1 hour).
+Then, I rewrote the code that displayed the board images so all the pieces would show up nicely and load properly (<45 mins).
+I updated the prototype and UML diagram to more accurately describe our code and I began working on the checkmate method of the game (~1 hour).
+Finally, I realized our board wasn't displaying the pieces' moves and only displayed the starting board, so I stop writing the checkmate code in favor of fixing that (~1.5 hours).